-- and receive a hosting fee.
+- 3. State Playoffs Revenue and Expense Information Between Schools and GAPPS - a.
+GAPPS will keep all receipts from the gate when a state tournament, state playoff or state championship is held at a neutral site.
+If a state championship game/series is held at a member school, the host school will keep concessions and receive a hosting fee.
 GAPPS will retain the gate receipts and cover event expenses. - b.
 When a state playoff contest is held at a member school and the contest is not part of the state tournament or state championship game, then the member school will keep all receipts from concessions and gates.
 In addition, all expenses will be paid for by the host school. - 4.
 Trophies, Awards, and Honors - a.
 Team Trophies: The following Team Awards will be presented: - i.
 Varsity State Champion and State Runner-up - ii.
 Varsity Region Champion and Region Runner-up - 1.
 Region Runner-up trophy will be awarded when 4 or more teams are in a region. - 5.
 Individual Awards (Team Sports) - a.
 All-Region Awards - i.
 GAPPS will establish the number of players for each All-Region Team.
 All-Region selections shall be predetermined based on the number of participating teams in the region.
-Region Tournament champions will receive 2 additional All-Region plaques, Region Tournament Runner-Ups will receive an additional All-Region plaque.
-(Eff.
-7/1/2024) - ii.
+Region Tournament champions will receive 1 additional All-Region plaque. - ii.
 Sub-Regions shall be awarded the same number of All-Region selections as non-sub-divided regions.
 However, only the number of predetermined All-Region players representing a region shall be eligible for All-State nomination.
 Example: Volleyball, a region that is subdivided into two 4-team sub-regions, would be awarded 22 All-Region Players, however will only be able to submit 15 players for All-State (4 Team Region + 4 Additional Teams). - iii.
 Distribution of All-Region awards is based on regular season standings.

-All Region Awards (Predetermined) Baseball Basketball Flag F Football (9) Football Soccer Softball Volleyball all Football (11) A۱ Awarded A Awaı Awarded Awarded Awarded Awarded Awarded Awarded Awarded d 1 st 6 1 st 3 1 st 4 1 st 6 1 st 7 1 st 6 1 st 6 1 st 4 2 nd 4 2 nd 2 2 nd 1 3 2 nd 5 2 nd 6 2 ^{no} 5 2 nd i 4 2 nd 1 3 3 rd 3 3 rd 2 3 rd 2 3 ^{rc} 4 3 rd 5 3 rd 4 3 rd 3 3 rd 2 4 th 2 4 th 1 4 th 2 4 th 3 4 th 4 4 th 3 4 th 2 4 th 1 Reg ions wit h moi e th nan 4 Te ean ns ' will receiv ve 1 p laque p oer : sch ool ove r the ba se of 4 Tea ams 5.
+All Region Awards (Predetermined) Baseball Basketball Flag Football Football (9) Football (11) Soccer Softball Volleyball Award Awarded Awarded ed Awarded Awarded Awarded Awarded Awarded Awarded 1 st 6 1 st 3 1 st 4 1 st 6 1 st 7 1 st 6 1 st 6 1 st 4 2 nd 4 2 nd 2 2 nd 3 2 nd 5 2 nd 6 2 nd 5 2 nd 4 2 nd 3 3 rd 3 3 rd 2 3 rd 2 3 rd 4 3 rd 5 3 rd 4 3 rd 3 3 rd 2 4 th 2 4 th 1 4 th 2 4 th 3 4 th 4 4 th 3 4 th 2 4 th 1 Regions with more than 4 Teams will receive 1 plaque per school over the base of 4 Teams.

 - b.
 All-State Awards (Team Sports) - i.
 In team sports, top performing varsity athletes will be honored with All-State recognition and placed on the All-State Team. - ii.
-GAPPS will establish the number of players for each All-State Team per sport based on a reasonable number of players needed to fill a competitive roster.
+GAPPS will establish the number of players for each All-State Team per sport based on a reasonable number of players needed to fill a competitive roster. - iii.
+In team sports (football, basketball, baseball, softball, soccer, volleyball, etc.), coaches will nominate players from the All-Region Team for All-State selection.

-- iii.
-In team sports (football, basketball, baseball, softball, soccer, volleyball, etc.), coaches will nominate players from the All-Region Team for All-State selection. - iv.
+- iv.
 An individual must have been selected by the head coach to be on the All-Region Team in order to be considered for the All-State Team. - v.
 A predetermined number of All State players shall be assigned to the State Champion and State Runner-up.
 The All-State Team will be voted on by the coaches at the All-State meeting. - vi.
 Member schools will be fined for not having a representative at an All-State meeting.